ijse/grunt-freemarker/README.md

 ${name}
 ```

-Then, the result will be `public/simple.html`:
+Then, the result would be `public/simple.html`:
 ```
 view sample